dharmab/bmw-f750gs-f850gs/known-issues.md

   cool down a bit and then adjust clutch lever as necessary.
 Remember to loosen clutch lever when parking at your destination to avoid overtensioning the cable when the bike is fully cooled.

+## Bluetooth Connectivity is Spotty

+The bike's Bluetooth system often forgets previously paired devices.
+This is especially common with Sena devices.

+## Battery Interferes with Seat Lock

+It is possible for the battery terminals to interfere with the under-seat lock mechanism, which can make it difficult to remove the seat.

+Reccommended actions:

+- Whenever installing a new battery, make sure all cables are tucked away from the lock mechanism.
+Test the lock with the seat off before reinstalling the seat.